-Issue of a permanent settlement permit in accordance with different legal bases
+Granting of an permanent settlement permit according to various legal bases

 The following cases of residence are subject to different requirements:

 - persons recognised as being entitled to asylum and refugees

 - foreign graduates of German universities

 - skilled workers and EU Blue Card holders